ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ## Easy Vagrant Setup

-We have also provided a Vagrantfile which allows you to deploy your own Bridgechain and Explorer together with no configuration necessary.
+We have also provided a Vagrantfile which allows you to deploy your own BridgeChain and Explorer together with no configuration necessary.

 ** Note: This requires Vagrant version 2+ to be installed from [here](https://www.vagrantup.com/downloads.html).**